janspoerer/janspoerer.github.io/_posts/2022-10-23-nlpjourney-10-of-75 copy.markdown

 ## What Happened Since Last Week?

 I re-read a [paper (FinBERT, by Yang, Uy, Huang from 2020)](https://arxiv.org/abs/2006.08097) that I may cite in our research.
-To my delight, I noticed that since I last read this paper, I understand **much** more.
+To my delight, I noticed that since I last read this paper, I have understood **much** more.

 It's always good to see that one is making progress.

 Apart from that, I set up everything to start a website that can serve us to advertise and inform about our planned new dataset.
-These benchmarking/dataset websites usually contain a leaderboard (with the scores that each research team has received on the dataset with their algorithms) and instructions for downloading, using, and evaluating the dataset.
+These benchmarking/dataset websites usually contain a leaderboard (with the scores each research team has received on the dataset with their algorithms) and instructions for downloading, using, and evaluating the dataset.

 ## What Were the Biggest Obstacles?